bensuperpc/bensuperpc.github.io/website/site/content/pages/about.md

 draft = false
 +++

-My name is Bensuperpc, I am a **software enginee**r and a Hardware enthusiast, on this website, I will share my projects, benchmarks, and tutorials.
+My name is Bensuperpc, I am a **software engineer** and a Hardware enthusiast, on this website, I will share my projects, benchmarks, and tutorials.

 I am **French** and **autistic**, I am passionate about technology, video games, astronomy and history.